 The wide-ranging topic of Buckland’s lecture was ‘the structure of birds, beasts, and fishes’ and he chose to illustrate it with ‘(the) skins of animals, stuffed specimens of wild beasts and birds, models of limbs of men and animals, preserved heads, beaks, and claws of birds….and…a large collection of living birds of various sizes, and a sloth, from the collection of Mr. Jamrach.’
 His opening remarks, however, would today empty the Albert Hall before the first interval.

-His gambit, in which he dwelt on the ‘works of the Creator’, was set the tone for the rest of the lecture.
+His gambit, in which he dwelt on the ‘works of the Creator’, was to set the tone for the rest of the lecture.
 He wanted to make clear from the outset that he had a serious point to make.
 His intention was to undermine, if not to debunk Darwin’s theory, and his modus operandi was to apply disarming humour to a generous helping of obfuscation.
 Certainly, it appeared to work both on his suggestible audience and the hard-boiled press of the day, who happily reported his words verbatim.

 ‘It was not true…. (he said)….that man had descended from the monkey, for there were points of distinction between them which could not be reconciled.
-He was not a monkey himself, and yet it had been said that where there was a slight projection on the top of the ear, (which he had himself) that animal was descended from the monkey.
+He was not a monkey himself, and yet it had been said that where there was a slight projection on the top of the ear, (which he had himself) that proved the human animal was descended from the monkey.
 The gorilla was most like man, but it would be found that his teeth were made for cracking nuts, and not for eating Christmas pudding (laughter).’